lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 # Head Pose Estimation Model

-The OpenVINO™ toolkit includes a pre-compiled model for estimating head pose from an image of a face.
+The Intel® Distribution of Intel® Distribution of OpenVINO™ toolkit includes a pre-compiled model for estimating head pose from an image of a face.
 You can find it at:

 * /opt/intel/computer_vision_sdk/deployment_tools/intel_models/head-pose-estimation-adas-0001